 For individuals who have an existing severe disability at the joining age of 30:

-If you have an existing disability prior to joining CareShield Life at age 30, you will only have to pay the first premium to qualify for lifetime payouts.
+If you have an existing disability before you join CareShield Life at age 30, you will only have to pay the first premium to qualify for lifetime payouts.

 For individuals born in 1979 or earlier:

 Individuals born in 1979 or earlier may currently be covered under ElderShield.
-Depending on your existing ElderShield plan, your premium may have 2 components if you wish to join CareShield Life at end-2021:
+Depending on your existing ElderShield plan, your premium may have 2 components if you wish to join CareShield Life:

-Similar to most other individuals, those who wish to join CareShield Life will pay a base premium from the age you join until age 67 (inclusive of the year you turn age 67), or for a period of 10 years for those who join CareShield Life at age 59 or older in end-2021.
+Similar to most other individuals, those who wish to join CareShield Life will pay a base premium from the age you join until age 67 (inclusive of the year you turn age 67), or for 10 years for those who join CareShield Life at age 59 or older in end 2021.

 If you have been consistently on an ElderShield 400 policy (i.e. have never opted out or upgraded from ElderShield 300 to ElderShield 400), you will only have to pay the base premium each year if you opt to join CareShield Life.

 The catch-up component is a flat amount paid over a period of 10 years and is paid on top of the base premium.
-Existing ElderShield 300 policyholders, those not insured under ElderShield and those who opted into ElderShield late will pay an additional flat catch-up component on top of their base premium, since they would have paid less total premium compared to their peers in the same cohort.
+Existing ElderShield 300 policyholders, those not insured under ElderShield, and those who opted into ElderShield late, will pay an additional flat catch-up component on top of their base premium.
+That’s because this pool of individuals would have paid a smaller sum of premiums as compared their peers in the same cohort.

 Foreigners who become Singaporean Citizens or Permanent Residents from 1st October 2020 onwards will also have to pay the catch-up component if they wish to be covered under CareShield Life.